iotaledger/iota-spec-template/template/3-SPECS/project-ENGINEERING-SPEC-0000.md

 ## Environment
 [environment]: #environment
 <!--
-Please describe the language, minimal version and any other details necessary.
+Please describe the environment and any other details necessary.
 -->

 ## Schema